-Sexual Dysfunction Sexual dysfunction services.
-Not covered; Member pays 100% of all charges

-Exclusions: Diagnostic testing and medical treatment of sexual dysfunction regardless of origin or cause; devices, equipment and supplies for the treatment of sexual dysfunction
+Sexual Dysfunction One consultation visit to diagnose sexual dysfunction conditions.
+Member pays \$20 Copayment Specific diagnostic services, treatment and prescription drugs.
+Not covered; Member pays 100% of all charges Exclusions: Diagnostic testing and medical treatment of sexual dysfunction regardless of origin or cause; devices, equipment and supplies for the treatment of sexual dysfunction